Missouri Focus Watersheds

 Information must be shared with local citizens that know their watershed better than most.
 By sharing information and building a common understanding of the watershed and its priorities, local citizens and resource agencies can then work together to build practical, obtainable goals and action plans to ensure clean and abundant water for generations to come.
 As actions are implemented, progress can then be measured to understand if the course of action is having the desired effect.
 Using information gained about progress, the partners can then adapt and adjust action plans to ensure continuous improvement and progress is made toward their shared goals.

-Watershed Advisory Committees and Local Engagement are the Key to Watershed Success
+Local Watershed Engagement are the Key to Watershed Success

 Through a series of public meetings, each committee will share and discuss information about their watershed, document concerns, establish priorities with the public and interested stakeholders.
-Public participation and attendance at the watershed meetings plays a vital role in the success of Our Missouri Waters.
+Public participation and attendance at the watershed meetings plays a vital role in Missouri's water success.
 These meetings have proven to be successful and aid in building a shared knowledge base and understanding of local water resources.

 Following the public meetings, the committees develop a Healthy Watershed Plan.
 The plan documents their discussions, the priorities and goals the members have outlined for the watershed and the next steps members feel are necessary to reach their goals.
 Together, we will complete demonstration projects that will highlight how the collaboration between the department and its resources and external partner and their resources can improve outcomes for local communities.

 With your help, we have made great strides in bringing into focus the shared vision for water resources within these watersheds.